-Metric Description Event Name or Metric Expression Event Mask value required All WCB Evictions The number of times a WC buffer eviction occurred due to any causes (This can be used to distinguish 64K aliasing cases that contribute more significantly to performance penalty, e.g., stores that are 64K aliased.
+Metric Description Event Name or Metric Expression Event Mask Value Required All WCB Evictions The number of times a WC buffer eviction occurred due to any causes (This can be used to distinguish 64K aliasing cases that contribute more significantly to performance penalty, e.g., stores that are 64K aliased.
 A high count of this metric when there is no significant contribution due to write combining buffer full condition may indicate such a situation.)
 WC_buffer WCB_EVICTS WCB Full Evictions The number of times a WC buffer eviction occurred when all of the WC buffers are already allocated.
-WC_buffer WCB_FULL_EVICT Bus metrics
+WC_buffer WCB_FULL_EVICT

-Metric Description Event Name or Metric Expression Event Mask value required Bus Accesses from the Processor The number of all bus transactions that were allocated in the IO Queue from this processor.
-Beware of IOQ_allocation 1a.
-ReqA0, ALL_READ, ALL_WRITE,OWN, PREFETCH (CPUID model < 2); granularity issues with this event.
-Also Beware of different recipes in mask bits for Pentium 4 and Intel Xeon processors between CPUID model field value of 2 and model value less than 2.
-1b.ReqA0, ALL_READ, ALL_WRITE, MEM_WB, MEM_WT, MEM_WP, MEM_WC, MEM_UC, OWN, PREFETCH (CPUID model >= 2).
-2. Enable edge filtering 6 in the CCCR.
+Metric Description Event Name or Metric Expression Event Mask Value Required Bus Metrics Bus Accesses from the Processor bus transactions that IOQ_allocation la.
+ReqA0, ALL_READ, ALL_WRITE,OWN, PREFETCH (CPUID model &lt; 2); 1b.ReqAO, ALL_READ, ALL_WRITE, MEM_WB, MEM_WT, MEM_WP, MEM_WC, MEM_UC, OWN, PREFETCH (CPUID model >= 2).
+2. Enable edge filtering in the CCCR.
 Non-prefetch Bus Accesses from the Processor The number of all bus transactions that were allocated in the IO Queue from this processor excluding prefetched sectors.
 Beware of granularity issues with this event.
-Also Beware of different recipes in mask bits for Pentium 4 and Intel Xeon processors between CPUID model field value of 2 and model value less IOQ_allocation 1a.
-ReqA0, ALL_READ, ALL_WRITE,OWN (CPUID model < 2); 1b.
-ReqA0, ALL_READ, ALL_READ, ALL_WRITE, MEM_WB, MEM_WT, MEM_WP, MEM_WC, MEM_UC,OWN (CPUID model < 2).
-2. Enable edge filtering 6 in the CCCR.
+Also Beware of different recipes in mask bits for Pentium 4 and Intel Xeon processors between CPUID model field value of 2 and model value less than 2.
+IOQ_allocation la.
+ReqA0, ALL_READ, ALL_WRITE,OWN (CPUID model < 2); lb.
+ReqA0, ALL_READ, ALL_WRITE, MEM_WB, MEM_WT, MEM_WP, MEM_WC, MEM_UC,OWN (CPUID model < 2).
+2. Enable edge filtering in the CCCR.

-Metric Description Event Name or Metric Expression Event Mask value required Prefetch Ratio Fraction of all bus transactions (including retires) that were for HW or SW prefetching.
+Metric Description Event Name or Metric Expression Event Mask Value Required Prefetch Ratio Fraction of all bus transactions (including retires) that were for HW or SW prefetching.
 (Bus Accesses - Nonprefetch Bus Accesses)/ (Bus Accesses) FSB Data Ready The number of front-side bus clocks that the bus is transmitting data driven by this processor (includes full readslwrites and partial readslwrites and implicit writebacks).
-FSB_data_activity 1.
-DRDY_OWN, DRDY_DRV 2.
-Enable edge filtering 6 in the CCCR.
+FSB_data_activity DRDY_OWN, DRDY_DRV Enable edge filtering in the CCCR.
 Bus Utilization The % of time that the bus is actually occupied (FSB Data Ready) Bus_ratio100/ Non-Sleep Clockticks Reads from the Processor The number of all read (includes RFOs) transactions on the bus that were allocated in IO Queue from this processor (includes prefetches).
 Beware of granularity issues with this event.
 Also Beware of different recipes in mask bits for Pentium 4 and Intel Xeon processors between CPUID model field value of 2 and model value less than 2.
 IOQ_allocation la.
-ReqA0, ALL_READ, OWN, PREFETCH (CPUID model < 2); lb.
-ReqA0, ALL_READ, MEM_WB, MEM_WT, MEM_WP, MEM_WC, MEM_UC, OWN, PREFETCH (CPUID model >= 2); 2.
-Enable edge filtering6 in the CCCR.
+ReqA0, ALL_READ, OWN, PREFETCH (CPUID model &lt; 2); lb.
+ReqA0, ALL_READ, MEM_WB, MEM_WT, MEM_WP, MEM_WC, MEM_UC, OWN, PREFETCH (CPUID model &gt;= 2); 2.
+Enable edge filtering in the CCCR.